Best Small Cap Blend Mutual Funds

 Actively managed small-cap funds face a real cost problem: small-cap stocks are less liquid, meaning transaction costs are higher when a large fund buys or sells positions.
 A fund with $5 billion in assets that wants to buy a meaningful stake in a $500 million company will move the market against itself.
 Index funds, by contrast, trade infrequently and track the benchmark passively.

 There are legitimately talented active small-cap managers who have delivered alpha over long periods — smaller companies are less covered by analysts, giving skilled stockpickers more opportunities to find overlooked businesses.
-But on average, index funds win after fees, and the fee drag is larger in small-cap where even modest alpha is hard to generate consistently.
+But on average, index funds win after fees, and the fee drag is larger in small-cap where even modest expense ratio differences compound meaningfully over 20+ year holding periods.

 What to Look For When Choosing a Small Cap Fund